-A Comprehensive Framework For Student Motivation
+A Comprehensive Gamification Framework For Human Motivation

 by Terry Heick

 While it is designed not as an educational framework, but rather as a way to demonstrate gamification and its many strands, gamification is about human encouragement and motivation.
-For educators, student motivation is one of the pillars of a academic performance.
+For educators, student motivation is one of the pillars of academic performance.
 While the terms are sometimes misunderstood–and risk becoming cliche as we continue to talk about them topically rather than specifically–student motivation and student engagement are prime movers in the learning process.
 Without either, teaching is an uphill battle.

 So what began as a post about gamification became more a matter of student motivation–what motivates students in the classroom and why.
 If we can nail down those factors–those characteristics that drive student motivation–we can, at worst, be more attentive to them as we design assessments, lessons, units, and even learning models.

 Yu-kai Chou explains, “Epic Meaning & Calling is the Core Drive where a player believes that he is doing something greater than himself or he was ‘chosen’ to do something.
 A symptom of this is a player that devotes a lot of his time to maintaining a forum or helping to create things for the entire community (think Wikipedia or Open Source projects).”